-Objectives: This FOA aims to: a) stimulate the discovery and validation of a broad spectrum of potential therapeutic targets or novel therapeutic strategies, b) provide novel insights into the pathophysiology of AD, and c) identify novel biomarkers.
+Objectives: This FOA aims to stimulate a) the discovery and validation of a broad spectrum of potential therapeutic targets or novel therapeutic strategies, b) provide novel insights into the pathophysiology of AD, and c) identify novel biomarkers.
 The major overall goal of this FOA is to foster novel ideas relating to underdeveloped/underfunded areas of research that will then lead to transformative advances and major funding from the National Institutes of Health, not-for-profit foundations, or in some cases licensing of a technology by a for-profit entity.
+The

-The FOA is designed to support grants ranging from pilot research to more mature projects that are attempting to advance a therapeutic concept or approach.
+Funding Opportunity: FY 2019-20 Page 8 of 53 FOA is designed to support grants ranging from pilot research to more mature projects that are attempting to advance a therapeutic concept or approach.